hutchisonlab/hutchisonlab.github.io/_posts/2012-05-14-group-members-accepted-to-speak-at-acs-meeting.md

 Professor Hutchison will also be giving several talks.

 Congratulations!
-More details on the talks will be posted when available later this summer.
+More details on the talks will be postsed when available later this summer.